Rexios80/hds_overlay/README.md

 You should see the labels for health data in your browser, but no actual numbers yet.

+### How to start normally
+After you set up the overlay application, all you have to do to start the application in the future is open a terminal, move into the repository's folder, and run `node .\public\app.js`.

 ### Connecting to the Apple Watch application
+1. Make sure the Apple Watch and device running the overlay application are on the same network.
+If the watch is connected to an iPhone, you just need to make sure the iPhone is connected to the same network.
-1. Install the Health Data Server application on your Apple Watch
+2. Install the Health Data Server application on your Apple Watch
-2. Open the application
+3. Open the application
-3. Type the IP address of the machine running the overlay application and the port the server is running at into the text field
+4. Type the IP address of the machine running the overlay application and the port the server is running at into the text field
    - The IP address of the machine running the overlay application can be found by opening a terminal and running ipconfig (or ifconfig on macOS and Linux)
    - The default port the overlay application runs on is 8080, but this can be changed in the code if there is a conflict
    - An example of what should go in this text field is this: `192.168.1.105:8080`
    - There is an input method in watchOS 6 that allows you to type in text fields from your iPhone.
 This is by far the easiest way to input the information into the watch application.
-4. Click the start button
+5. Click the start button

 You should soon see numbers in the webpage you opened earlier.
 This is the health data the watch is sending over your local network.